KxSystems/docs/docs/basics/ipc.md

 -   Connection does not resolve to being localhost (since 4.1t 2021.06.04)
 -   Size of compressed data is less than &frac12; the size of uncompressed data

-The compression/decompression algorithms are proprietary and implemented as the `compress` and `uncompress` methods in `c.java`.
+The compression/decompression algorithms are proprietary and implemented as the `compress` and `uncompress` methods in the [Java API](https://github.com/kxsystems/javakdb).
 The message validator does not validate the integrity of compressed messages.

 !!! note "Enumerations are automatically converted to values before sending through IPC."